TheSethRose/X-Pilot/docs/tweepy-v2-working-with-users.md

-# Working with Users in Tweepy for Twitter API v2
+# Working with Users in Tweepy for 𝕏 API v2

-This guide covers how to work with user data using Tweepy and the Twitter API v2, focusing on the capabilities available with the Free 𝕏 API Plan.
+This guide covers how to work with user data using Tweepy and the 𝕏 API v2, focusing on the capabilities available with the Free 𝕏 API Plan.

 ## Retrieving User Information